jhudsl/OLD_Cancer_informatics_for_PIs/03-computing.Rmd

 3) How computationally intensive are my tasks?

-If you have a large amount of data and/or are performing complex analyses, you may require more computational power than your current laptop.
+If you have a large amount of data and/or are performing complex analyses, you may require more computational power than your current laptop can provide.
+If this is the case, you might consider using a local server or what is called "Cloud" computing (more on that later).

 ![](images/computationally_intensive.png)